au-research/raido/doc/technical-debt.md

 Reckon the easiest would be to make another codebuild project whose job it is to push the image to our ECR.

+## Get rid of old api-svc/docker stuff

+We're not pulling back from ECS at this point.
+Rename the Ecs.Dockerfile to just Docker file and clean up old "container-on-instance" support scripts.

 # AWS / Infra

 AWS tech debt is documented in that repo, don't put it here.